Dabaniel/CS2450_Group_1/README.md

 <h2>Features</h2>
 <li><strong>GUI Interface:</strong> A user interface for interacting with the application.</li>
 <li><strong>File Import:</strong> Within the User Interface, open files and edit.</li>
+<li><strong>Multi File:</strong> This application supports multiple files to execute.</li>
+<li><strong>Multi word flexibility:</strong> Select from four-digit or six-digit words memory will seamlessly be edited for user.</li>

 <h2>Installation and Setup</h2>
+<li>For Install:</li> As this is a GitHub repository, to access the program the user will need to clone the repository.
+<li>For Setup:</li> Once the repository has been cloned and is found within local computer files.
+Please note that PIP install files may be necessariy to run the program successfully.
+These include: PySide6

 <h2>Contributing</h2>
+This program was implemented for educational purposes.
+Many Design patterns learned throughout the course have been applied however not all were beneficial for the use of this program and therefore were not implemented.

 <h2>Limitations</h2>
+This program is a designed to aid students in learning machine language.
+While the program does allow four or six- digit words please note that both cannot be accomidated within the same file.
+This application is not suitible for commercial use or deployment.